-With increased demands for educational reform, Great Oaks became a model for career and college preparation.
-We led a regional collaborative to incorporate 21st century skills in classrooms.
-Our students now had laptops and teachers used smart boards in their classrooms.
+With increased demands for educational reform, Great Oaks became a model for career and college preparation and subsequently led a regional collaborative to incorporate 21st century skills in classrooms.
+Our students had laptops and teachers used smart boards.
 We renovated our campuses to offer students state-of-the-art labs and an environment that was welcoming and accessible.

-An increasing number of our students were taking classes in their home schools.
-By 2013, we were serving over 11,000 students in 67 programs at 40 locations.
+An increasing number of our students were taking satellite classes at their home schools and by 2018 we were serving over 17,000 students in 67 programs at 40 locations.

 Student accomplishments begin with a dedicated staff.
-In 2010, associates nominated Great Oaks for an award we won as a Top Place to Work in Cincinnati.
-The next year, the Business Courier named Great Oaks one of the Healthiest Employers.
+In 2019, our associates named Great Oaks a Top Place to Work in Cincinnati for the sixth time.

 Through these decades, we have altered what we teach and how we groom our students for the challenges of an ever evolving world.